The 20 Best Electric Bikes You Can Buy Right Now

 No segment of bicycles is growing faster than electric bikes—and that demand is good for you, the e-bike shopper.
-Newer brands like Aventon, Rad Power Bikes, Charge, and Himiway have sprung up offering affordable options you can buy online, bolstering the higher-performance e-bikes from more established players like Specialized, Trek, and Giant.
+Newer brands like Aventon, Rad Power Bikes, and Ride1Up have sprung up, offering affordable options you can buy online, bolstering the higher-performance e-bikes from more established players like Specialized, Trek, and Pivot.

-Designs keep improving, tech is becoming more reliable at all prices, and the capabilities are expanding.
-Whether you want to purchase online or through a retailer, you can find everything from folding e-bikes, fat-tire e-bikes, electric-assist road bikes, and a sea of commuter and city electric bikes.
-Liberated from some of the standard bike constraints like weight and gearing, e-bike design has exploded.
+Designs keep improving, tech is becoming more reliable, and capabilities are expanding.
+Whether you purchase online or through a retailer, you can find everything from folding e-bikes, fat-tire e-bikes, electric-assist road bikes, and a sea of commuter and city electric bikes.
+Liberated from some of the standard bike constraints (like weight and gearing), e-bike design has exploded.

 To make these reviews as helpful as possible, we focused on lower to mid-price options from brands you can purchase directly online—though we did include a couple of recommendations for more expensive e-bikes that our team of bike testers loved.